prompteus/csfd-movie-recommender/README.md

 The code should be formatted with black + isort (and ideally have type hints), so make sure to set up your IDE accordingly.
 If you use VS Code, it should pick up the settings automatically and format on save.
-If you want to quickly prototype without bothering with writing quality code, use `src/recommend/notebooks/` directory.
+If you want to quickly prototype with jupyter notebooks use `src/recommend/notebooks/` directory.
+All ipynb files are gitignored, but you can run `make jupytext file=...` to convert notebook into a plain .py file which is easy to diff.

 To check the code (format + style + tests), run `make check`.